If you decide, as I did, that you don’t feel like joining the endless rounds of rejections and delays, you may decide to self-publish.

 - Join the Kboards.

 - Download a couple of good books.
 The one I recommend is David Gaughran’s Let’s Get Digital .
-This post on his blog is also an excellent resource.
+This post on his blog is also an excellent resource. – Feb 18 update: David got in touch to say there’s a new edition of his book available.

 - Develop an author platform in advance; identify who your readers are, and develop a relationship early.
 More detail coming in the next post, or you can check out this blog post from Smart Author Sites here.